a-e-r-o/ReddimgBot/README.md

 *This bot is intended to be used to post images and videos, it doesn't support text posts yet.*

-This bot fetches posts from defined subreddits using the Reddit api.
-They are fetch sorted by top without pagination, so to avoid repetitions, a bunch of new posts are fetch regularly.
+What it does is : it fetches posts from defined subreddits using the Reddit APi and send messages with the links of the posts in a Discord channel.
+Posts are fetched without pagination and sorted by "hot", so to avoid repetitions a bunch of new posts are fetch regularly.

-There is also a history system for each channel, such that no image is posted twice in the same channel.
+There is also a post history mechanism which registers the few last posts sent in each channel, so that no image is posted twice in the same channel.

 -----